vnwal001/MyTestFolder/HW3-report.md

 ### Report

-### Part 1: PRE-PROCESSING
+### Part 1: PRE-PROCESSING DATA

 - 1) I used the real-world data of VIDEO GAMES SALES of various publishers.
 My intent was to focus on the Nintendo Brand and from the years 2001 to 2010
-- 2) I deleted the rows with 0 sales across any region listed in the data.
+- 2) I also deleted the rows with 0 sales across any region listed in the data.
 - 3) This reduces my dataset from over 16,000 rows to just 203 rows
 - *Please note that the data pre-processing steps are shown within my python code in each question answered*